 The primary reason for this is that silicone does not break down as quickly as urethane sealants from UV rays and have a greater movement capability (elasticity) that allows better, longer lasting seals not subject to cohesion and adhesion failure as quickly as urethane and thus less replacement costs in the long run due to less maintenance and they come with twenty (20) year manufacturer’s material warranties from GE and Dow Corning among others.
 The down side is that it is more costly for the material (and you do pay for the warranty as well!) and it takes more labor to properly prepare the joints being re-sealed when opting for silicone in lieu of urethane sealants since they are incompatible materials, for they do not bond together.
 There are some hybrids on the market though that still need to establish a long-term proven track record that may work with either silicone or urethane but I am not very comfortable, yet, using them for most applications.

-Mark Huffer, is President of Utmost Consulting and Utmost Renovations.
+Mark Huffer, is President of Utmost Consulting and Utmost Masonry Restoration.
 He is a BOMA (Building Owners and Managers Association) Instructor on building envelopes.
 Mark is a leading authority on Building Restoration and Historic Preservation.

 Publishing Rights: You may republish this article in your website, newsletter, or book, on the condition that you agree to leave the article, author’s signature, and all links completely intact.